thedistance/TheDistanceCore/ReadMe.md

 - If you have **a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.
 - If you'd like to **ask a general question**, email us on <hello+thedistancecore@thedistance.co.uk>.

-## Installation

-[Carthage](https://github.com/Carthage/Carthage) is the preferred dependency manager as it reduces build times during app development.
-TheDistanceCore has been built for Carthage.
-Add

-	github "TheDistance/TheDistanceCore"

-to your cartfile and run

-	carthage update TheDistanceCore

-to build the framework.
-Add to it your project according to the Carthage instructions.